google/oss-fuzz/docs/new_project_guide.md

 Our builders have a disk size of 70GB (this includes space taken up by the OS).
 Builds must keep peak disk usage below this.

-In addition to this, please keep the size of the build (everything copied to `$OUT`) small (<10GB) -- this will need be repeatedly transferred and unzipped during fuzzing and run on VMs with limited disk space.
+In addition to this, please keep the size of the build (everything copied to `$OUT`) small (<10GB uncompressed) -- this will need be repeatedly transferred and unzipped during fuzzing and run on VMs with limited disk space.

 ## Fuzzer execution environment